 We’re currently at a strange place with the dichotomies of race.
 The western world has seen the rise of white nationalism and also the emergence of complex racial discussions within the media on topics related to cultural appropriation, whitewashing, identity and getting ‘woke’.
 Many ethnic communities and individuals have turned to self-publishing through zines and homegrown mags as a way to carve out their own safe spaces online and, through organised zine fairs, meet like-minded individuals.

 XING is a photo book and online archive that’s emerged from this disruptive form of publishing.
 Helmed by photographer and curator Elizabeth Lee, the stylish red-bound book with gold lettering bears a volume of images transgressing western stereotypes attributed to East Asian females.
-Lensed by an international roster of photographers, the visuals simultaneously mimic and satirise western notions that have been placed upon the hyper and de-sexualised East Asian female form.
+Lensed by an international roster of photographers, the visuals simultaneously mimic and satirise western notions placed upon the hyper and de-sexualised East Asian female form.
 By focusing the perspective on a community that’s largely underrepresented, it explores the concept of Otherness whilst aiming to normalise and spotlight the female form to viewers.
 Cultural layers projected onto the East Asian female body are pinned, unpicked and shifted.
 Accompanying the physical book is its online counterpart – an Instagram account that acts as an archive of images conveying facets of East Asian representation and youth identity.

 23-year-old Chinese Singaporean artist Elizabeth Lee, aside from creating XING, has worked for Antenne Books and is currently the online co-ordinator of PYLOT Magazine, a fashion and fine art publication championing analogue photography and the absence of beauty retouching.
 Below, we catch up with the artist to discuss XING, her personal reflections on representation and which photographers we should be looking out for this year.